awkward-student/Smoke-Screen/README.md

 ## Contributing

-Explain how others can contribute to your project.
-This could include guidelines for opening issues, suggesting enhancements, or submitting pull requests.

-# Contributing Guidelines

 1. Fork the repository.
 2. Create a new branch for your feature/bugfix: `git checkout -b feature-new-feature`
 3. Make your changes and commit them: `git commit -m "Add new feature"`